eqbal/crystal_coin/README.md

 Now with this implementation we might face a problem with multiple nodes.
 The copy of chains of a few nodes can differ.
 In that case, we need to agree upon some version of the chain to maintain the integrity of the entire system.
 We need to achieve consensus.

 To resolve this, we’ll make the rule that the longest valid chain is the one to be used.
 Using this algorithm, we reach consensus amongst the nodes in our network.

-Let's implement `Blockchain#resolve` before creating `/nodes/resolve` end-point:
+The reason behind this approach is that the longest chain is a good estimate of the most amount of work done:

 ```ruby
 module CrystalCoin